END OF WATCH: December 9, 1957

 In a newspaper article published on December 9, 1957, the day of Lieutenant Lentz’s death, Cleveland Police Officer Henry C. Gordon (Badge #384) wrote: “. . if you are a brave policeman, like Eddie Lentz was, you don’t turn down a citizen’s appeal for help.
 You go in on it first.
 Then you think of help for yourself.”

 Lieutenant Edward G. Lentz was a dedicated police officer and a devoted husband and loving father to his two sons and daughter.
-Eddie Lentz married Agnes O’Brien, whom he met while she was a secretary to the Director of Public Safety in the Division of Police.
-As a father he was a strong but gentle role model with a deep inner strength.
-His three children would each dedicate their lives to the same principles that he lived and died for.
-Lentz’s son, Edward, joined the Cleveland Police Department and was later promoted to the rank of Lieutenant.
-He is in his 40th year of service and currently serves in the First District.
-Lentz’s son, Martin, an attorney, was appointed to the Cleveland Heights Police Department 41 years ago and rose through the ranks to Chief, a position he has held for 25 years.
-His daughter, Mary Agnes, a former teacher for the Cleveland Public Schools, became a lawyer.
-She has served as an Assistant Prosecuting Attorney for Cuyahoga County and a municipal police prosecutor and is currently a civil rights lawyer for the Federal government.
-Two of Lieutenant Lentz’s grandsons, Edward and Daniel, are Cleveland police officers, and a third grandson, Martin, is a Cleveland Heights police officer.
-He has another grandson, Edward G. Lentz, who is an attorney.
+Eddie Lentz married Agnes O’Brien, whom he met while she was a civil service employee in the Cleveland Division of Police where she was a stenographer and administrative assistant to the Assistant Secretary of Police.
+Both were graduates of Dyke Spencerian School of Business.
+As a father he was strong, but gentle role model with deep inner strength.
+His three children would each dedicate their lives to the same principles for which he lived and died.
+Lieutenant Lentz’s son Edward J. joined the Cleveland Police Department and rose through the ranks to Lieutenant.
+He retired from the Cleveland Police Department after 50 years of service.
+Lieutenant Lentz’s son Martin G. was appointed to the Cleveland Heights Police Department where he rose through the ranks to Chief, a position he held for 36 years prior to his retirement after 51 years with the Cleveland Heights Police Department.
+Lieutenant Lentz’s daughter Mary Agnes, a former teacher for the Cleveland Public Schools, became an attorney in 1973.
+She has served as an Assistant Prosecuting Attorney for Cuyahoga County and a municipal police Prosecutor, and also in private practice.
+Six of Lieutenant Lentz’s grandsons entered the law enforcement profession.

 Edward G. Lentz’s name is inscribed on the National Law Enforcement Officers Memorial Wall, Washington, D.C. panel 33, west wall, line 15.